 |1979||Rolf Huisgen, Munich|

 |1974||Friedrich Hund, Goettingen|

 Lise Meitner, Stockholm/Sweden

 The awardee are selected by an eight-member board of trustees.
 Four members belong to the city of Frankfurt (mayor, head of the city council, head of cultural affairs, university president) and two each appoint the boards of GDCh and DPG.

 A selection committee prepares a proposal for the Board of Trustees in advance:

-Prof. Dr. Barbara Albert, Technical University of Darmstadt (Board of Trustees)
+Prof. Dr. Joachim Sauer, Humboldt University of Berlin (Board of Trustees)

 Prof. Dr. Benjamin List, MPI for Coal Research, Mülheim ad Ruhr

 Prof. Dr. Maria Wächtler, Technical University of Kaiserslautern

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.